 In this lecture, students learn the overview of scholarly communication and scholarly publishing system which supports the communication, and understand the current situation and some challenges of scholarly communication.
 In former part of the lecture, students learn the relationship between research practices and scholarly communication, and the new wave of scholarly communication (e.g. the change of scholarly journal, open access, open science.)
 In the latter part of the lecture, students learn scholarly publishing system which supports scholarly communication, such as business model of scholarly journals, research support services by academic libraries, and scholarly information network.

-Management ability, Internationality, Mathematical research ability, System expertise, Resource expertise
+Management competence, Internationality competence, Qualitative research ability, System expertise, Resource expertise

 Online Course Requirement

 [Attendance] Students won't be checked their attendances in each class, but will be requested to attend discussion sessions and make some statements to each issue.
 [Assignments] Students will be requested to write an academic short essay when each class will be over.
 Students will also be requested to write an academic essay (3 to 4 pages in A4 format) in approximately two weeks, after 5th and 10th class will be over.
 All assignments will be requested to submit to “manaba.”
 [Class Style] Basically, Face-to-Face.
 Classes may go online during the course, due to the requests by the University or the Government.
 In that case, Microsoft Teams will be used as a platform.